-Even during normal times, both teachers and students need a kick-start after returning from winter break.
-The long winter months lie ahead, and there is still a lot of teaching to do.
-Making a few key changes to your instruction and daily routine will help re-energize both you and your students so you finish the year strong.
+Social and emotional learning (SEL) can help you stave off the winter teaching blues so you can kick-start the New Year with a bang.
+Making a few key changes to your instruction and daily routine will help re-energize both you and your students so you can finish the school year strong.

-1. Change things up.
+4. Shake things up.

 Making a few adjustments to your normal routine can give students a motivational boost when they come back from winter break.
 You may consider changing the order of your daily lesson plan, implementing a new on-task reward system (i.e. earning points for a prize or extra free time), or starting the school day with morning meetings (time reserved each day to let students share about what is going on in their lives).
 If you are teaching students remotely, you can switch up your Zoom background or plan a silly hat day.
 These simple changes can help increase students’ attention and enthusiasm.

-4. Bring fresh SEL activities into your daily routine.
+5. Bring fresh SEL activities into your daily routine.

 Freshening up your SEL lessons can breathe new life into your instruction.
 Start the new term with new SEL activities.
 Need some ideas?
 Check out our blogs, 10 SEL Activities for Grades K–8 and 10 SEL Activities for High School Students.